All the investigations Trump still faces following his second arrest

 That afternoon, Mr Trump was arrested and arraigned at a Miami federal courthouse where he pleaded not guilty to all 37 federal charges over his handling of classified documents, including national defence information, after leaving the White House.

-The indictment, which was unsealed on 9 June, alleges that Mr Trump deliberately lied to and misled authorities so that he could hold onto documents that he knew were classified, and also showed them to other unauthorised people.
+The indictment alleges that Mr Trump deliberately lied to and misled authorities so that he could hold onto documents that he knew were classified and then showed them to other unauthorised people.

-The former president first announced the indictment on Truth Social on 8 June, fuming: “The corrupt Biden Administration has informed my attorneys that I have been Indicted, seemingly over the Boxes Hoax.

-In fact, Mr Trump did know this was possible.
-Less than two months ago, he became the first former or current president to face criminal charges when a Manhattan grand jury voted to indict him on criminal charges over the hush money payments to adult film star Stormy Daniels in the days before the 2016 presidential election.
+Mr Trump did know this was possible.
+Less than two months ago, he became the first former or current president to face criminal charges when a Manhattan grand jury voted to indict him over hush money payments to adult film star Stormy Daniels in the days before the 2016 presidential election.
 He pleaded not guilty in that case.

 Legal battles are nothing new for the real estate tycoon.